MicrosoftDocs/azure-dev-docs/python/tutorial-deploy-containers-02.md

 1. Creating the app service takes a few minutes, and you see progress in VS Code's Output panel.

 1. Once completed, you **must** also add a setting named `WEBSITES_PORT` (notice the plural "WEBSITES") to the App Service to specify the port on which the container is listening.
-(If you're using an image from the [Create a container - Python](../python/tutorial-create-container.md) tutorial, the port is 5000 for Flask and 8000 for Django ).
+(If you're using an image from the [Create a Python container in VS Code](https://code.visualstudio.com/docs/python/tutorial-create-container) tutorial, for example, the port is 5000 for Flask and 8000 for Django ).
 To set `WEBSITES_PORT`, switch to the **Azure: App Service** explorer, expand the node for your new App Service (refresh if necessary), then right-click **Application Settings** and select **Add New Setting**.
 At the prompts, enter `WEBSITES_PORT` as the key and the port number for the value.

     ![Context menu command on an App Service for Add New Setting](media/deploy-containers/add-app-service-setting.png)